By FRANK CARINI

 “The lot in question has, in fact, been the location of an active and well-maintained urban farm,” Bliss wrote in the memorandum.

 2) In its application, Re-Focus stated it wished to acquire the lot and “convert (it) into a community-based garden.”

 “This is a misrepresentation as, stated above, the lot is already a garden serving the community, including low- to moderate-income neighborhood residents who obtain fresh produce from the farm during the growing season,” Bliss wrote.

 3) The money requested in the grant was to support the acquisition of the lot and the projected date for that activity, in the application, was September 2012 — well within the time period for grant-funded activities.

 “However, Re-Focus acquired this property on April 4, 2012 (for $27,000).
 Grant funds for the July 1, 2012-June 30, 2013 Program Year cannot pay for activities conducted prior to the beginning of the Program Year,” Bliss wrote.

 And for those of you concerned about Farmer Wood, he’s currently looking at land in the city and on the outskirts.
 He’ll be growing food again this season and selling it to neighbors and restaurants, at farmers’ markets and through the Little City Growers Cooperative.

-Frank Carini is the executive director of ecoRI News.
+Frank Carini is the editor of ecoRI News.
 He has enjoyed the bounty grown at Front Step Farm.